-Update: These settings are still effective and also if one e.g. only one single sub-gallery by client login is released and the client came directly into the sub-gallery.
-This point and a few less important points are the reason why client accesses are currently still “BETA”.
-In the future, we will change this function so that every single gallery has to be explicitly added to a client account, even if it is a sub-gallery.
-Also, the permission settings of top galleries will then be ignored at client access.
+Update: These settings are still effective if e.g. only one single sub-gallery is released by a client login and the client came directly into the sub-gallery.
+In the future, we will change this function so that every single gallery has to be explicitly added to a client login, even if it is a sub-gallery.
+Also, the permission settings of top galleries will then be ignored at client logins.
 This will make it easier to understand.

 Our tip: To make sure that your client login is set up exactly the way you want it, just open the link to your PicDrop account in a new browser window – where you are not logged in to PicDrop account.
 Enter the access code and you will see the gallery exactly as your customer will see it.